Magotchi/lpid-core-documents/LPID core documents.md

 ## ARTICLE IX: Selection and Nomination of Party Officers; Endorsements of Political Candidates

+---

+# Rules of the Libertarian Party of Idaho

+## Convention Special Rules

+### RULE 1: Order of Business

+The standing order of business for a Regular Convention shall be as follows (those items designated "contingent" will only be taken up if the appropriate subject matter is available for consideration):

+1. Call to Order

+2. Credentials Report

+3. Adoption of Agenda

+4. Treasurer's Report

+5. Audit Committee Report (contingent)

+6. Bylaws and Rules Committee Report (contingent)

+7. Election of Officers

+8. Election of Region Representatives

+9. General Election Candidate comments

+10. Platform Committee Report (contingent)

+11. Candidate endorsement

+12. Resolutions

+13. Other business

+### RULE 2: Election of Executive Board

+#### SECTION 1

+Nominations shall be made from the Convention floor by delegates at a convention.
+All balloting shall be done by county roll-call vote of delegates.

 #### SECTION 2

 Nominations and elections, in addition to the list of candidates nominated, there shall be an automatic nomination for NONE OF THE ABOVE.
 When any candidate, including NONE OF THE ABOVE, receives less than 10% of the total vote, that candidate shall be stricken from subsequent ballots.